HPS masthead

 Q

-My wife had a breast bleeding problem.
+My wife had a breast-bleeding problem.
 She had mammography to diagnose the problem.
-After one week she found out she is pregnant.
-Does the radiation from mammogram cause any effect on our unborn baby ?
+After one week she found out that she was pregnant.
+Will the radiation from the mammogram cause any effect on our unborn baby ?

 A